freddiehaddad/fast-track-to-rust/src/vec.md

 ## We Did It!

-We have a working grep program!
+We have a working rustle program!
 Take some time to review everything we've covered so far.
 The rest of the course is going to move quickly.

 # Summary